-Spring has kicked in and summer is around the corner and as we all know, that means that the heat is about to be turned up and people will be scrambling to switch on the air conditioners to beat the heat.
+Spring has kicked in and summer is around the corner and, as we all know, that means that the heat is about to be turned up and people will be scrambling to switch on the air conditioners to cool down.

 But while air conditioning units are modern technology’s boon to those of us who can’t bear Australia’s hot weather, it does cost a lot of money to keep them running.
-Don’t lose hope, though, because Leading Edge Energy has your back with our 10 top tips for maximising air conditioning energy efficiency.
+Don’t lose hope, though, because Leading Edge Energy has your back with our 10 top tips for maximising air conditioning energy efficiency for your business.

-Eco-conscious people might also be pleased to know that is that these hydrocarbons are a lot kinder on the environment.
+Eco-conscious people might also be pleased to know that is that these hydrocarbons are a lot kinder to the environment.

 It is also wise to ensure that the outside unit (condenser) is not clogged up with any debris and, if possible, make sure that it is in the shade.

-Cleaning the filters on your air-conditioning units is something that you can easily do yourself and you normally only need to do it at least once a month.
-This is important because if the filters are clogged and dirty, the unit will have to work harder to cool the ambient temperature.
+Cleaning the filters on your commercial air-conditioning units is something that you can do yourself and you normally only need to do it at least once a month.
+This is important because the unit will have to work harder to cool the ambient temperature if the filters are clogged and dirty.
 You might have to do this more frequently during the summer because there is more dust and pollen in the air that might get into the filters.

 The filters are easily accessible and can be removed from the unit for a good hose-down and then you can replace them once dry.
 Doing so will not only save you money on your bill, but it is also critical to the unit’s long-term health.

 A thermostat is designed to be heat sensitive, so if you place a heat-emitting appliance, like a lamp or television set, near it, it will pick up extra heat signals, tricking it into thinking that the room’s ambient temperature is hotter than it is.
 As a result, the air conditioning unit will try to cool the room more than it should, working harder and therefore impacting its own efficiency levels.